A Relationship With God

 When I got home, I had a chat with my wife and then went in and sat down to tell my daughter what I had heard.
 When I got to the “favoured daughter” bit, she was “well of course”.
 And then it hit me.
 And this is something that I often find when I am listening for a message from God – when it arrives, there is no doubt about it.
 He makes certain you get it!

 It hit me.
 Change your perspective.
 I have a favoured daughter.
 Sitting there looking at her with love I was amused that she was gloating over being my favoured daughter (only daughter, by the way) and I realised that God meant the message to be favoured child.
 I am God’s favoured child.
 As Jack Frost says in “Experiencing Father’s Embrace”, I am His happy thought.
-When God thinks of me, He is happy in the same way as when I think of my daughter.
+When God thinks of me, He is happy in the same way as I am when I think of my daughter.

 I love that my daughter doesn’t doubt my love for her and I know she loves me.
 We hide it behind banter and teasing, but neither of us doubt the purity of our love for one another.
 Pure unadulterated love.